Prior-Informed Flow Matching for Graph Reconstruction: Experiments

 \subsection{Blind graph reconstruction}

 We focus on two blind versions of link prediction, namely expansion and denoising.
 In the expansion case, we only get to observe a subset of the edges (but no non-edges), and we need to determine which other entries correspond to existing edges.
-Conversely, for denoising, we get to observe a subset of the non-edges (but no actual edge), and we need to determine which other entries correspond to non-edges.
+Conversely, for denoising, we observe a set of edges that includes some spurious ones (but no confirmed non-edges), and we need to determine which of the observed edges are spurious and should be removed.
 These cases are more challenging than link prediction since transductive priors like node2vec cannot be trained on the masked graphs (since we do not have positive and negative edges).
-We present here the results for expansion.
-The results for denoising can be found in Appendix~\ref{app:denoising}.
+We report expansion here; denoising is in Appendix~\ref{app:denoising}.

 \paragraph{Expansion.} The goal in expansion is to predict a set of hidden edges $\ccalE_M$ given $\bbA^{\ccalO}$, such that the edge set of the ground truth is $\ccalE = \ccalE_M \cup\ccalE_O$.
-Therefore, defining $\bbA_1 = \bbA$, the initialization becomes $\bbA_0 = \bbA_1^{\ccalO} + (1 - \bbA_1^{\ccalO}) \odot (f_{prior}(\bbA_1^{\ccalO}) + \bbepsilon_s)$.
+Therefore, defining $\bbA_1 = \bbA$, the initialization becomes $\bbA_0 = \bbA^{\ccalO} + (1 - \bbA^{\ccalO}) \odot (f_{prior}(\bbA^{\ccalO}) + \bbepsilon_s)$.
+Throughout the blind-reconstruction experiments (expansion here and denoising in Appendix~\ref{app:denoising}), we use PIFM with the MSE loss.
 The results for a drop rate of 50\% are shown in Table~\ref{tab:results_expansion}.
-Among all baselines, PIFM (GraphSAGE) attains the top AUC/AP on most of the metrics, surpassing both the GraphSAGE prior and other diffusion baselines.
+Among all baselines, PIFM (GraphSAGE) attains the top AUC on all datasets and the top AP on PROTEINS and IMDB-B (remaining a close second to the GraphSAGE prior on ENZYMES AP), improving over the diffusion baselines.
 Compared to a Gaussian start, the informed prior is crucial to improve AUC and AP, indicating effective global coupling beyond local scores.
 Overall, PIFM serves as a better reconstructor in this challenging case, with $K$ providing a tunable perception–distortion trade-off (cf. Appendix~\ref{app:mmd}).